facebookresearch/nevergrad/docs/machinelearning.md

 budget = 1200  # How many trainings we will do before concluding.

+# We compare several algorithms.
+# "RandomSearch" is well known, "ScrHammersleySearch" is a quasirandom; these two methods
+# are fully parallel, i.e. we can perform the 1200 trainings in parallel.
+# "CMA" and "PSO" are classical optimization algorithms, and "TwoPointsDE"
+# is Differential Evolution equipped with a 2-points crossover.
+# A complete list is available in optimization.registry.
 for tool in ["RandomSearch", "TwoPointsDE", "CMA", "PSO", "ScrHammersleySearch"]:

     optim = optimization.registry[tool](dimension=300, budget=budget)